derekg1729/Enhanced-Platform-Starter-Kit/docs/systematic-dev/bug-tracker.md

   2. Observe that if the environment variable is not set, a hardcoded key is used
   3. This means all API keys could be decrypted by anyone with access to the source code
 - **Impact**: Critical security vulnerability that could lead to unauthorized access to third-party APIs using stored credentials.
+- **Resolution**: Updated the implementation to throw an error when the environment variable is not set, and added unique encryption keys to all example environment files.

 ### [BUG-017] Missing Error Handling for Anthropic API Balance Issues
 - **Severity**: High